DevBilalAhmed/DevBilalAhmed/README.md

 MongoDB, MySQL, Azure DB, PostgreSQL.
 Node.js, Express.

-Also currently learning kubernetes, spring boot, docker, rabbitmq, github actions, devops in aws and more.
+Also currently learning Kubernetes, Spring Boot, Docker, RabbitMQ, Github Actions, Devops in AWS and more.
 Icons Coming for all technologies.